andreasgrams/fxmvp.sample/README.md

 # Sample Application for FxMVP

  This project demonstrate the usage of fxMVP.
-FxMVP is a small library to help the MVP design pattern for Java Fx applications.
+FxMVP is a small library to help implement the MVP design pattern for Java Fx applications.

  ## Start Application